The name people trust

 Parts and Materials

 If you are supplying materials for us to fit, it is your responsibility to ensure that you order the correct parts and that they are ready for us to fit when we need them.
-If the parts you supply are either unsuitable or faulty, and cause us a delay in completing the work then we may charge you for the additional time.
+If the parts you supply are either unsuitable or faulty, we will be entitled to charge for our time.

 Unrelated or pre-existing faults